nju-cite/DynaSpec/README.md

 For more comprehensive experimental results, visual comparisons, and detailed analysis, please refer to our full paper.

 ---
 ## 🚀 Getting Started
+All code and models will be available by the latest, on the camera ready date of CVPR 2026.
 ### 1. Environment Setup
 ```bash
 # Clone the repository